mis16121/Michael-Sisson-s-Portfolio/_posts/2026-10-01-CMC-Hypersurfaces-Research.md

 - Perturbation theory and desingularization methods
 - Calculus of variations
-- Various theorems from topology
+- Theorems from topology

+This experience has also allowed me to continue to use and sharpen my knowledge and intuition in linear algebra, differential equations, vector calculus, and differential geometry.